Thinglink Privacy Architecture

 The data collected for each of these users is different.

-This data can be accessed via command level (see below) or via the Thinglink Admin user interface.
-Access can occur from any country, but most likely USA, Russia and Finland.
+This data can be accessed via command level (see below) or via the Thinglink Admin user interface by authorized personnel.

-Customer sales data is stored in Hubspot (an U.S. service).
-No student account data is sent to Hubspot.
+Customer sales data is stored in HubSpot (a U.S. service).
+No student account data is sent to HubSpot.
 Customer sales data includes, but is not limited to, name, email, phone number, other contact information, and communication logs with the customer.
-Deleting an account removes all relevant customer data from Hubspot.
+Deleting an account removes all relevant customer data from HubSpot.
 Some customer data may also be stored on employee’s computers, Google Docs and/or Dropbox.
 These are governed by our retention and encryption policies.

-Customer support is done with Sirportly (UK service).
-Sirportly stores user email addresses and email communication.
+Customer support is done with ZenDesk (US service).
+ZenDesk stores user email addresses and email communication.

 Outgoing email is handled through Mailgun (US), which does receive your email address whenever we send you an email.

 Credit card and payment data are handled through Stripe (US), Quaderno (ES), Churnbuster (US) and Firstofficer (FI); the first of which is the only one which actually receives and stores your Credit Card data.
 Quaderno manages the VAT calculations and is required to store by EU legislation the required data for correct VAT calculation, including things like your country and IP address.
 Firstofficer is used to perform data analytics on payments and improve our service.
 Churnbuster sends you payment reminders.
 All these services receive your name and email address.

 Invoicing is done through Ronin (US) and Netvisor (FI).
 They receive things like your address and payment information and any other information we require to bill you correctly and fulfill the requirements of accounting law.